-Whangārei District's iwi and hapū are in a presettlement phase for Treaty of Waitangi claims.
-Council is open to considering new ways of working with Māori as a result of these settlements, as they occur.
+Whangarei District's iwi and hapū are in a presettlement phase for Treaty of Waitangi claims.
+As these settlements occur Council will continue to incorporate these outcomes into our partnership work with tangata whenua.

 Council will continue to meet all its legal obligations to Māori under legislation, including the Resource Management Act and Local Government Act.